zacharybaca/TheBreakRoom/server/README.md

 9. Soft delete means deleted posts have isDeleted=true but still exist in DB.
 10. Admin users can access all users and delete posts/comments.
 11. Reactions are one per user per post (upserted).
+12. Breakrooms allow multiple memberships per user (users can join more than one).
+13. Jobs link users with their profession and can be tied to Breakrooms for auto-suggestions.

 ---